probinso/ppaml-eval-tools/doc/getting-started.md

 # Installing the tools #

 As with all research software, the most difficult part of the system is simply installing it.
-I’ve tested the installation procedure on both [Debian GNU/Linux][Debian] v7.4 (“wheezy”) and [OS X][] v10.9 (“Mavericks”), but it should work on any GNU/Linux system or any recent version of OS X.
+This installation procedure has been tested with:

+ - Debain Linux v7.4
+ - Fedora Linux v20
+ - Apple OS X 10.9

+The dependency set of the tools was chosen to reflect those available within most common Linux distributions released since 2011.

 Please read this entire section before beginning the installation, as you may have to make decisions early in the installation process whose effects will only become apparent later.